AnthonySteele/MvcRouteTester/README.md

 ## What

 MvcRouteTester is a .Net library to help unit testing ASP MVC route tables.
 It contains asserts for for both regular controllers and the Api controllers that are new in MVC 4.0.
-It is build in .Net 4.5 and ASP MVC 4.0.
+It is built in .Net 4.5 and ASP MVC 4.0.

 ## Why